 Economic Activity Index in Argentina averaged 2.12 percent from 2005 until 2021, reaching an all time high of 29.50 percent in April of 2021 and a record low of -25.30 percent in April of 2020.
 This page provides - Argentina Economic Activity Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Argentina Economic Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Economic Activity Index in Argentina is expected to be 8.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Economic Activity Index in Argentina to stand at 3.50 in 12 months time.
+Economic Activity Index in Argentina is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Argentina Economic Activity Index is projected to trend around 2.50 percent in 2022 and 1.50 percent in 2023, according to our econometric models.